JiaWenqi/sentiment_lstm/README.md

 I cannot explain why that happened.

 This result is not reproducible.
 In fact, it might be related to the initialization in a long stride.
 A few more runs shows the precision to peak around 65% and then have a sudden drop in precision and increase in cost.

+### Index based input with constant pretrained embedding, using the last output, softmax cross entropy loss, variable state size, add a last logistic regression layer to convert from h to logits.
+Keeping the following constant, length = 50 batch_size = 5
+state_size = 10

+Tuning learning rate,
+learning_rate = 0.1 seems to be the fastest yet stable rate.
+Achieving 99.59% accuracy.

+However, there seems to be serious overfitting.
+The best validation accuracy achieved is 60%

+Keeping the following constant, length = 50 batch_size = 5
+learning_rate = 0.1

+Tuning state_size,
+state_size = 10 is the fastest yet stable size.

+At state_size = 15, the overfitting seems better, achieving at best 80% validation accuracy.

+At state_size = 20, the overfitting seems even better, achieving a closer gap most of the time.
+However, at this state_size, learning_rate = 0.01 results in too larg step at around 80% training accuracy.